Cellulase

 What is the recommended dosage of Cellulase?

-Does Cellulase interact with medications?
+Does Cellulase interact with any medications?